Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: November 8, 2021

-**Why this rule is important**: ARM will not pass the parent scope to the RPaaS, so the api will failed in the RPaaS validation.
+**Why this rule is important**: The parent scope won't be passed over to PRaaS, and the API will fail in RPaaS validation.

 **How to fix the violation**:
-move the parent resource URI to the parameter 'scope' whose type is string.
+Move the parent resource URI to the 'scope' parameter which is string type.

 The following would be invalid:
 ```json